Content is Still King: Here’s Why You Need a Content Team

 Photo content is most commonly shared in the form of infographics.
 These are relevant, interesting, entertaining and cost-effective — all the things you want in a piece of content.
 If you’re in the right industry, you can go and be a bit more humorous with an image macro, or just a general meme.
 You’ll want absolute confidence in your creative team’s ability to be funny in this case — give them free reign to decide what content is best, and when the timing for a joke is right.

 Photo content goes further than that, though — posting images of your latest product, hosting an image contest, sharing images from a recent event and other such initiatives can both remind former customers to return to your brand in order to relive an old experience, or it can attract new customers.
 Heard of Instagram?
 Over the last few years, the network has grown faster than any of its larger cousins (Facebook, Twitter), and it continues to grow.
-There is a lot of potential in Instagram; the same can be said for other social networks, so use them.
+There is a lot of potential on Instagram, and this goes for other social networks.

 Text content is your most common and basic form of online content, and the kind you’ll be seeing a lot.
 Smaller businesses tend to have the bad habit of valuing quantity over quality — you don’t need an article or blog post every single day.
 In fact, if you plan to share your content through Facebook, having that many articles can put your customers off your brand — unless you’re specifically a multimedia company.